python/cpython/Doc/library/logging.rst

    The extensions are date-and-time based, using the strftime format ``%Y-%m-%d_%H-%M-%S`` or a leading portion thereof, depending on the rollover interval.
-   If the 'utc' argument was true, times in UTC will be used; otherwise local time is used.
+   If the *utc* argument is true, times in UTC will be used; otherwise local time is used.

    If *backupCount* is nonzero, at most *backupCount* files